mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 ### Run First App

-Open a terminal and cd to your application directory.
+Open a terminal and cd to the directory containing `main.go`.
 Enter `go run main.go` to run the app.
-Consider creating an alias for this, perhaps `grm`, because you'll be running this command often.
 This should output "Hello, World!".

+Consider creating an alias for this, because you'll be running this command often.
+My alias name is `grm` which is short for "go run main".

 ### Build First App